Icinga/icinga2/doc/9-icinga2-api.md

 ### <a id="icinga2-api-output-format"></a> Output Format

-The request and response body contain a JSON encoded string.
+The request and response bodies contain a JSON-encoded object.

 ### <a id="icinga2-api-version"></a> Version

 Each url contains the version string as prefix (currently "/v1").

 ### <a id="icinga2-api-url-endpoints"></a> URL Endpoints